The Sunday Snapshot vol. 3 - Packing for an Overnight Trip

-The hubs and I are packing up for an overnight stay at the beautiful Hotel Commonwealth located in Back Bay for some food, fun and fireworks.
+I'm in the process of packing up for an overnight stay at the beautiful Hotel Commonwealth located in Back Bay for some food, fun and fireworks.

 But today I thought I'd do a quick post about how to pack for an overnight stay.
 When packing for a trip that will most likely be less than 24 hours it can prove to be challenging.

 Afterwards it's back to the hotel to freshen up and a quick change before going out for the evening.
 This will include sitting on the Esplanade taking in the sights and sounds of the Boston Pops while a million fireworks light up the sky.
-We plan on grabbing a late dinner at Eastern Standard located inside the hotel which happens to be one of our favorite restaurants.
+I plan on grabbing a late dinner at Eastern Standard located inside the hotel which happens to be one of my favorite restaurants.
 Stay tuned for a review!